CodeYourFuture/curriculum/common-content/en/module/js1/install-node/index.md

 ##  On Mac

-1. Install the the Xcode Command Line Developer Tools
+1. Install the the Xcode Command Line Developer Tools by running the following command in your terminal:

 ```terminal
 xcode-select --install